 In the most recent Destinations of Leavers from Higher Education (DLHE) survey, 100% of all 2017 graduates from this course were in work or further study within six months.

 This degree has been designed to offer you a range of choices.
 Whether you want to focus on the academic study of events management or gain more practical skills as an entrepreneur or employee in the industry, you can create a programme that suits you.
-The course is recognised by ABPCO (the Association of British Professional Conference Organisers), who are the UK’s leading professional body for conference and event organisation.
-ABPCO recognition gives the course access to exclusive networking opportunities and guest speakers for students and staff.
+The course is recognised by The Association of British Professional Conference Organisers (ABPCO), who are the UK’s leading professional body for conference and event organisation.
+ABPCO recognition for this course gives you access to exclusive networking opportunities and guest speakers.

 You’ll be taught by our experienced team and benefit from their years of experience in research and hands-on events management.
-Taught in the heart of London, you’ll also be perfectly placed to take advantage of the countless events opportunities on our doorstep.
+Taught in the heart of London, you’ll also have the advantage of countless event opportunities available in the city.
 Throughout the course, you’ll study all aspects of events management – legal, human resources, logistics, marketing and finance – and gain the skills and know-how to create events from conception to conclusion, whether you're party-planning as an individual or playing a role in a wider organisation.

 You’ll also work closely with our industry partners across a range of fields including music, arts, fashion and corporate events.
 These partners will not only offer guest lectures throughout the course, they’ll also be actively involved in your development and act as mentors on practical modules and as recruiters, often employing interns and new graduates from our student/alumni pool.

 On graduation, you’ll have the experience and qualifications to forge a successful career in events management.
 You’ll also have a range of transferable skills in research, presentation, collaboration and self-management, which are highly sought-after in many industries.